-The Company assesses its needs under Pillar I for credit, market and operational risk.
+The Company assesses its needs under Pillar I for K Factor, market and operational risk.
 The CET1 ratio is the CET1 capital of the Company expressed as a percentage of the total risk weighted assets for covering Pillar 1 risks.
 The Tier 1 ratio is the T1 capital of the Company expressed as a percentage of the total risk weighted assets for covering Pillar 1 risks and the total capital ratio is the own funds of the Company expressed as a percentage of the total risk weighted assets for covering Pillar 1 risks.

-As shown below, the total capital requirements of Fidus, which are calculated based on the maximum of the operational risk exposure using the Fixed Overhead method and the total of credit and market risk exposures, as at 31 December 2020 amounted to €223 thousand producing the following capital ratios:
+As shown below, the total capital requirements of Fidus, which are calculated based on the maximum of the three; operational risk exposure using the Fixed Overhead method, Permanent minimum capital requirement and the total of K Factor Requirements, as at 31 December 2021 amounted to €236 thousand producing the following capital ratios: